Air Defence Battalion (Estonia): Symbols and flags

 The uniform decoration pictures the historical Õhutõrjedivisjon badge which document and composition was approved in 2002.
 The Õhutõrjepataljon has a one classed service medal which was established in order to recognize the soldiers in active duty within the battalion and also to strengthen to ties between those who had previously served in the unit.

 Equipment

+Historic

 By 1934 around 180 anti-aircraft artillerists and 120 anti-aircraft machine gunners had received training within the Õhutõrjepataljon.
 Up till 1938 the unit main task was to maintain the operational equipment.
 By the summer of 1940 the unit, then called as the Õhukaitse Suurtükiväegrupp had received its technical equipment and manpower peak.
 The unit inventory included also the 75mm Krupp anti-air guns along with the Carl Zeiss fire guidance systems, 37mm Rheinmetall-Borsig cannons, 40mm Bofors cannons and some additional 76mm Soviet made anti-aircraft cannons.
 After the Soviet occupation of Estonia in mid 1940 unit was dissolved and the inventory was transferred to the Red Army.
 The historic weapon inventory up till 1940 included: